Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ​								 ![boris_sentiment](../assets/images/love_island/boris_sentiment.png)

 Using our `print_analysis` function we are able to search the  top 100 tweets using the #boris, and the joint plot uncovers some interesting results.
 The bottom dark blue spot indicates a fairly neutral tweet, we can interpret this as fact based, maybe news reports and updates.
-As the subjectivity increases we can see the sentiment splits, these more opinion based tweets can give us an insight into how the twittersphere is feeling about this PM candidate.
+As the subjectivity increases we can see the sentiment splits, these more opinion based tweets can give us an insight into how the twittersphere is feeling about this British prime ministerial candidate.